240438/SystematicReview/README.md

 ## Methods
 - Broad scope: describes datasets, evaluation protocol, and the overall experimental design.
-- Central idea: the authors structure the method around a processing pipeline (preprocessing → segmentation → feature extraction → classification).
+- Central idea: the authors structure the method around the pipeline (preprocessing → segmentation → feature extraction → classification).
 - Comparison approach: evaluate techniques on common datasets with the same comparison level.

 ## Preprocessing